Pereingo/statsd-csharp-client/README.md

 ##Usage

-At app startup, configure the `Metrics` class (options are available & documented on `MetricsConfig`):
+At app startup, configure the `Metrics` class:

 ``` C#
 Metrics.Configure(new MetricsConfig